 People with this foot-type walk very toe-out.
-Picture how a gunslinger from an old western movie made his entrance into the local saloon!
+Picture how a gunslinger from an old western movie made his entrance into the local saloon.
 If you're not a fan of the westerns, think of a penguin or a duck!
-The primary consideration here is simply that the rearfoot cannot pronate at the subtalar joint.
-Why?
-Because it is uncompensated which means that calcaneal eversion is not possible!
+Anyone who is walking toe-out to a large degree is probably the C Foot-Type.
 Furthermore, if a person with this foot-type attempts to stand with their feet straight ahead, they will complain that their hips hurt!
 Why?
-Since an individual with this foot-type cannot pronate at the subtalar joint, loading the inner aspect of their feet is extremely difficult.
-As a result they will attempt to acquire the necessary motion by externally rotating at the hips.
-The muscles that externally rotate the hips become chronically shorted as a result of this gait pattern.
+Because of the way this foot functions, loading the inner aspect of their feet is extremely difficult.
+As a result they will attempt to acquire the necessary motion by externally rotating at the hips and walking toe-out.
+The muscles that externally rotate the hips become chronically shortened as a result of this gait pattern.
 Thus, standing with their feet straight ahead is extremely uncomfortable.

 All Quadrastep Orthotics are available in Regular and Narrow Widths, and with a topcover an an additional charge.

 • Retrocalcaneal Bursitis

 • Illiotibial Band Syndrome